kzykhys/TwigExtensions/README.md

 Name           | Extension       | Description
 ---------------|-----------------|-------------
-callable       | Jinja           | Return whether the object is callable
+callable       | Core            | Return whether the object is callable instanceof     | Core            | Return whether a variable is an instantiated object of a certain class

 [pygmentsphp]: http://github.com/kzykhys/Pygments.php